 Learn to password protect Excel files by reading this post and keep your information from being stolen or changed by others.READ MORE >

-How to Password Protect a PDF for Free on Mac
+How to Password Protect a PDF Free on Mac

-Preview is freeware, so you don’t have to spend a penny to add a password to a PDF file.
-Only a few steps are needed to make PDF files protected.
+Mac users are in luck with Preview, their default PDF reader.
+This free software provides essential PDF editing capabilities and, importantly, the ability to add password protection to PDF files with ease.
+You don’t have to spend a penny to add a password to a PDF file.
+Only a few steps are needed to make PDF files protected using Preview.

-Here’s how to password protect a PDF on Mac:
+Here’s how to password protect PDF on Mac:

 Step 4.
-Click Save to confirm the change.
+Click Save to confirm your change.

-It’s much more convenient for Mac users to use Preview because they don’t need to download other tools or pay for them, which saves time a lot and reduces unnecessary expenses.
+It’s much more convenient for Mac users to use Preview because they don’t need to download other tools or pay for them, thus saving a lot of time and reducing unnecessary expenses.

-The three methods we’ve mentioned above are all offline solutions, how about using online tools?
-By using an online PDF editor, you don’t have to waste time finding or downloading other applications.
-Consequently, you won’t worry about any computer viruses or downloading unwanted software.
+The three methods we’ve mentioned above are all offline solutions, so how about using online tools?
+By using an online PDF editor, you don’t need to waste time finding or downloading a proper desktop application.
+Consequently, there's also no need to worry about any computer viruses.

 Online utilities become more and more popular for their high convenience.
-No downloading or installation actions are needed, but a PDF file can also be edited to whatever they want.
+No downloading or installation actions are needed, but a PDF file can also be edited as per your requirements.

-Here, we’re going to take PDF2GO as an example to teach you how to password protect a PDF free online:
+Here, we’re going to take PDF2GO as an example to teach you how to password protect PDF online:

 Step 4.
 Click on the “Start” button to apply your settings.

 Except for password-protecting PDF files, PDF2GO also offers a more reliable way to ensure PDF files’ security.
-It enables users to rasterize PDFs to merge all contents into a non-searchable layer.
-Thus, you can efficiently prevent others from editing the document.
+It enables you to rasterize PDFs to merge all contents into a non-searchable layer.
+Thus, you can efficiently prevent others from editing PDFs.

 Let’s Wrap It Up